We’re here for you

 - Highmark BCBS

 No. We do not offer a membership product for aeromedical transport.
 Our philosophy is to put the patient first and reimbursement for services second.
-If your insurance provider is Anthem BCBS, Care First BCBS, CareSource, Highmark BCBS, Medicare, Medicaid, or PEIA you should receive no balance bill for your service unless you have an unmet deductible.
+If your insurance provider is Anthem BCBS, Care First BCBS, CareSource, Highmark BCBS, Medicare, Medicaid, PEIA, or The Health Plan you should receive no balance bill for your service unless you have an unmet deductible.